kushaldas/pym/docs/operatorsexpressions.rst

     Enter days: 265
     Months = 8 Days = 25

 In the first line I am taking the input of days, then getting the months and days and at last printing them.
-You can do it in a easy way
+You can do it in a easy way:

 ::